-Analysis and design of advanced reinforced concrete structures and components: short columns subjected to flexure in one or in two directions, slender columns, beams subjected to shear and torsion, and floor systems including two-way slabs (flat slabs and slabs with beams).
+Analysis and design of reinforced concrete structures and components: short columns subject to axial loads as well as axial load with uniaxial and biaxial bending, slender columns, beams subject to torsion, and two-way slabs (flat slabs and slabs with beams).

-Prerequisites: CIVE 209, 210.
+Pre-requisites: CIVE 209, CIVE 210

-CIVE 305 HEATING, VENTILATING and AIR CONDITIONING (HVAC)
+CIVE 305 HEATING, VENTILATING and AIR CONDITIONING (HVAC) 3.0: 3 cr.
+E

 Environmental comfort parameters.
 Heat transfer in building sections.
 Estimating heating, cooling and ventilation loads and the choice of appropriate systems.
-Selection of equipment, design and layout of distribution ducts, pipes, and outlets.
+Design and layout of distribution ducts, pipes and outlets